ashish-augustine/ecommerce-app/README.md

-# E-commerce Application - NextJS / TypeScript / Stripe / Oauth 2.0
+# E-commerce Application
+## Techstack : Node JS / NextJS / TypeScript / Stripe / Oauth 2.0
 This is an e-commerce application for purchasing home decor built using NextJS & TypeScript.
 The products can be filtered on the basis of their Category, Company, Colour, Price & Shipping Charges.
 The products can be added to the cart and then proceeded to the checkout.
 The checkout allows you to pay with your Debit / Credit cards using Stripe payments.

 ## [Visit the website here](https://ubiquitous-pika-92346c.netlify.app)